UMD: A Globally Connected University

 - Make an appointment with an ISSS advisor after the workshop.
 At this visit, the advisor will check your eligibility, review the paperwork, issue documents, and put the application package together.
 You should make an appointment to see an advisor after you have gathered all the required papers (see Application Packet section).
 Please call ISSS to make an appointment at (301) 314-7740.

 - At your appointment with the ISSS advisor, you will receive a new I-20 that shows your request for employment authorization.
-After your appointment, you can mail the entire packet (by certified or return receipt mail) to the Service Center with jurisdiction over the address on your I-765.
+After your appointment, you can mail the entire packet (by certified or return receipt mail) to the Service Center.

 The Application Packet (to be sent to USCIS)